WWE Bad Blood (2004)

-The 2004 Bad Blood was the third and final Bad Blood professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on June 13, 2004, at the Nationwide Arena in Columbus, Ohio.
-Bad Blood was doubly replaced by One Night Stand and Vengeance in 2005.
+The 2004 Bad Blood was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the third Bad Blood and took place on June 13, 2004, at the Nationwide Arena in Columbus, Ohio.
+The event was held exclusively for wrestlers from the promotion's Raw brand division.
+The following year, Bad Blood was doubly replaced by One Night Stand and Vengeance and would be discontinued until 2024.

-The main event was a Hell in a Cell match, in which Triple H defeated Shawn Michaels in a ring surrounded by a steel structure.
+The main event was a Hell in a Cell match, in which Triple H defeated Shawn Michaels.
 Two bouts were featured on the undercard.
-In respective singles matches, World Heavyweight Champion Chris Benoit defeated Kane to retain his title and WWE Intercontinental Champion Randy Orton defeated Shelton Benjamin to retain his title.
+In respective singles matches, Chris Benoit defeated Kane to retain the World Heavyweight Championship while Randy Orton defeated Shelton Benjamin to retain the WWE Intercontinental Championship.

-The event marked the third time the Hell in a Cell format was used by WWE in a Bad Blood event; the first was at Badd Blood: In Your House in 1997 and the second was at the previous year's event.
-Bad Blood grossed over $494,000 ticket sales from an attendance of 9,000 and received 264,000 pay-per-view buys, and was instrumental in helping WWE increase its pay-per-view revenue by $4.7 million compared to the previous year.
+The event marked the third time the Hell in a Cell format was used by WWE at a Bad Blood event; the first was at Badd Blood: In Your House in 1997 and the second was at the previous year's event.
+Bad Blood grossed over $494,000 ticket sales from an attendance of 9,000 and received 264,000 pay-per-view buys, and was instrumental in helping WWE increase its pay-per-view revenue by $4.7 million compared to the WWE's previous year.
 When the event was released on DVD, it peaked at number 3 on Billboard's DVD Sales Chart.